-A contract and/or letter of intent signed between the grantee and the organizer of the event must detail the sponsorship commitment and be attached to the request for funds (RFF).
+With all major event sponsorships, a contract, agreement, and/or letter of intent signed between the grantee and the organizer of the event must detail the sponsorship commitment which outlines the return on investment (ROI) for the grantee and be attached to the request for funds (RFF).

 Documented expenses incurred by a promoter or event contractor may be claimed as match up to the ITC Grant investment in the event if proof of payment is provided.
 Please note, if claiming match for a sponsorship, you will need to provide costs totaling both the reimbursement amount and match amount combined to determine that funds are not being duplicated.
 As always, the match amount will require proof of payment.